Skip to content

 ansible multi -a "hostname" -f 1

-It is rare that you will need to do that the number of forks will usually be around -f 10 or f -20
+It is rare that you will need this.
+The number of forks will usually be around -f 10 or -f 20

 Ping: